nkamatam/Exams/CDA/AWS CDA.md

 * DDB Provisioned Thoughput is measured in  capacity units
 * When you create a table, you mention the requirements in terms of READ and WRITE capacity units
 * 1 x  WRITE CU = 1 x 1 KB Write/Sec
-* 1 x READ CU = 1 x Strong Consistent Read of 4KB/Sec
+* 1 x READ CU =
+	* 1 x Strong Consistent Read of 4KB/Sec
 (or)
-2 x Eventual Consistent Reads of 4 KB/Sec
+2 x Eventual Consistent Reads of 4 KB/Sec (Default)
 *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzczMTcxMTksMTA2OTk3NTc1Myw3NT
-M5NzE5MjMsMTA5Mzk1NTg1Ml19
+eyJoaXN0b3J5IjpbLTYzNTcwNDYxMywxMDY5OTc1NzUzLDc1Mz
+k3MTkyMywxMDkzOTU1ODUyXX0=
 -->